Cutoff for Random Walks on Upper Triangular Matrices: Introduction and Statement of Results

-\begin{intrormkt} Universality of cutoff for this model has been well-studied when the underlying group is Abelian; the vast majority studied $k \gg \log\abs G$.
-The purpose of this article is to establish, for the first time, cutoff when the underlying group is non-Abelian, in the regime $\logk \lesssim \loglog\abs G$ (ie $k = (\log \abs G)^{\Oh1}$), including $k \ll \log\abs G$.
-We use certain \textit{Heisenberg matrix groups}, which are a canonical class of nilpotent groups; further, our analysis extends somewhat to other nilpotent groups---see \S\ref{1sec:heisenberg-to-nilpotent}.
-Hence this is a first step towards establishing universality of cutoff for nilpotent~groups. \end{intrormkt}
+We study cutoff when the underlying group $G$ is an arbitrary Abelian group in \cite{HOt:rcg:abe:cutoff}.
+The proof goes via lifting the walk $S$ on the Cayley graph to a walk $W$ on the free Abelian group with $k$ generators (namely $\mbz^k$).
+The mixing time is then the time at which $W$ has entropy $\log \abs G$.
+We perform some analysis on $W$ before projecting back to $S$.

+It may seem natural here, then, to lift the random walk to the free nilpotent group of class $d-1$ (ie the nilpotency class of $\ugr$) and to take as the candidate mixing time the time at which this walk has entropy $\log \abs \ugr$.
+To the best of our knowledge, the idea of studying RWs on nilpotent groups by lifting the walk to a corresponding free nilpotent group was first used by \textcite{DSc:rw-nilpotent}.
+Interestingly, though, instead we still consider a walk on the free \emph{Abelian} group, but now the candidate mixing time is the time at which this walk has entropy $\log \abs \uab$.
+At this time, by our results in \cite{HOt:rcg:abe:cutoff}, the walk on the Cayley graph projected to the Abelianisation has~mixed.

+Naturally we require the mixing time to be at least $\log_k \abs \ugr$ so that all vertices can be reached with reasonable probability.
+We consider the maximum of this entropic time with $\log_k \abs \ugr$. \end{intrormkt}

+\begin{intrormkt} Upper triangular matrices and Heisenberg groups are canonical classes of nilpotent groups.
+Our analysis is quite general and extends to other nilpotent groups; see \S\ref{sec-p1:conc-rmks:nil} for a brief overview and \cite[\S\ref{sec-p5:heis-nil}]{HOt:rcg:abe:extra} for more details.
+Hence this article is a first step towards establishing cutoff for other nilpotent groups.
+This is work in progress. \end{intrormkt}